macemoth/QuantumQueryOptimization/README.md

-# BA-Companion
+# Multiple Query Optimization using a Hybrid Approach of Classical and Quantum Computing

-Tobias Fankhauser, Marc E. Solèr
+Tobias Fankhauser, Marc E. Solèr, Rudolf M. Füchslin, Kurt Stockinger

-This repository contains additional material for the BA *"Multiple Query Optimization using a Hybrid Approach of Classical and Quantum Computing"*, supervised by Prof. Dr. Kurt Stockinger and Prof. Dr. Rudolf Füchslin.
+This repository contains additional material for the BA *"Multiple Query Optimization using a Hybrid Approach of Classical and Quantum Computing"*, supervised by Prof. Dr. Kurt Stockinger and Prof. Dr. Rudolf M. Füchslin.

 ## Prerequisites